liffiton/ATLeS/docs/box_sw_manual_install.md

 ### atles\_remote.py and atles\_box.py

-The software that runs on each box to control experiments and connects back to the server depends on several Python packages that can be installed via pip and two that can be installed separately.
+The software that runs on each box to control experiments and connects back to the server depends on several Python packages that can be installed via apt and pip.

+First install `numpy` and `smbus` (for reading sensor values) with apt:

+    sudo apt install python3-numpy python3-smbus

+OpenCV can be installed [via pip](https://blog.piwheels.org/new-opencv-builds/) with dependencies installed first with apt:

+    sudo apt install libatlas3-base libwebp6 libtiff5 libjasper1 libilmbase12 libopenexr22 libilmbase12 libgstreamer1.0-0 libavcodec57 libavformat57 libavutil55 libswscale4 libgtk-3-0 libpangocairo-1.0-0 libpango-1.0-0 libatk1.0-0 libcairo-gobject2 libcairo2 libgdk-pixbuf2.0-0
+    sudo pip3 install opencv-python-headless

-Install the first set of packages by running:
+Install the remaining python packages by running:

-    sudo pip3 install --user -U -r src/requirements_remote.txt
+    sudo pip3 install -r src/requirements_remote.txt

 We install using sudo here so that the libraries are available systemwide, as `atles_remote.py` will be run as root (to be able to control the PWM output).

-The packages that are installed separately are `cv2` (OpenCV) and `smbus` (for reading sensors values).

-To install smbus:

-    sudo apt install python-smbus

-To install cv2, see [opencv_notes](opencv_notes).

 ### atles\_web.py